antononcube/RakuForPrediction-blog/Articles/Graphs-in-Raku-2024.md

 This blog post discusses the development of graph theory algorithms in Raku.
 Moderate number of examples is used.

-**TL;DR:** Just see the mind-map and then browse the last section with a graph that resembles a snow covered Christmas tree.
+**TL;DR:** Just see the mind-map and then browse the last section with a graph that resembles a snow-covered Christmas tree.

 In the post:
 - All computational graph features discussed are provided by ["Graph"](https://raku.land/zef:antononcube/Graph).